KhaledSharif/yolo-from-scratch/README.md

 # YOLO from Scratch

-A minimal PyTorch implementation of YOLO (You Only Look Once) object detection, built from scratch for educational purposes and practical single-class detection tasks.
+A minimal PyTorch implementation of YOLO (You Only Look Once) object detection, built from scratch for educational purposes.

 ## Features